 The school is committed to providing equal opportunities for all, regardless of race, faith, gender or capability in all aspects of school.
-We promote self and mutual respect and a caring and non-judgmental attitude throughout the school.
-Our Equality Duty Statement and Equalities Information and Objectives are available on the school's website.
+Staff promote self and mutual respect and a caring and non-judgmental attitude throughout the school.
+Our Equality Duty Statement is available on the school's website.

-18. Reviewing the Policy
+17. Reviewing the Policy